wchill/bindingofisaac/README.md

 To run the modified platinumgod calculator, run `python3 server.py` in the web folder and then navigate to `http://localhost:8080`.
 You can also use whatever other method of serving the static files, such as this repo's github pages site.

 To run the Python calculator, run `python3 crafting_calculator.py -h` in the src folder and read the help text.
+Alternatively, you can run `pip install .` in this folder and then run `calculate_bag -h`.
 Calculations for recipes is parallelized across all CPU cores.